Backed by sports-science formulas

 - The Athlete's Guide to Estimating Body Fat Percentage Safely at Home — Practical Guide · 10 min read — Garbage in, garbage out.
 Your FFMI is only as accurate as your body fat input — here is how to get it right without leaving your bathroom.

-- Mifflin-St Jeor TDEE Calculator: How Accurate Is It, Really? — Energy Balance · 8 min read — The Mifflin-St Jeor equation is the most-cited TDEE formula on the web — but how close does it actually land to a metabolic cart?
-Inside the data.
+- Mifflin-St Jeor TDEE Calculator: Accuracy and Error Range — Energy Balance · 8 min read — The Mifflin-St Jeor equation is the most-cited TDEE formula in nutrition research.
+How close does it actually land to metabolic-cart measurements, and when does it fail?
+The data.

 - TDEE Calculator to Lose Weight: The 4-Step Setup That Actually Works — Fat Loss · 9 min read — A TDEE number alone will not melt fat.
 Here is the four-step protocol that turns a calculator output into a calibrated, sustainable cut.